Death of Jeannette DePalma: Aftermath

 In the late 1990s and early 2000s, Weird NJ magazine began to report on the decades-old cold case after receiving several anonymous letters regarding DePalma's death.
 Editor and co-founder Mark Moran began investigating the case and wrote about many purportedly suspicious details, including the allegation that Springfield police had lost or destroyed the case file.
 The Springfield Police Department maintains that the file was lost due to flooding caused by Hurricane Floyd in 1999.
 Others allege that a copy is still on file.

 Moran eventually teamed up with Weird NJ correspondent Jesse P. Pollack to write the book Death on the Devil's Teeth: The Strange Murder That Shocked Suburban New Jersey.
-Throughout the course of their research, Pollack and Moran discovered several instances of a possible coverup, connections to other unsolved murders, and previously unknown suspects.
+Throughout the course of their research, Pollack and Moran discovered several instances of a possible cover-up, connections to other unsolved murders, and previously unknown suspects.
+In September 2024, Weird NJ reported they had acquired copies of DePalma's case file from the Union County Prosecutor's Office.
+According to the magazine, they reviewed the photographs from the crime scene, and stated they were "confident that there was no 'occult activity' involved in her death".
+The magazine further stated they found no evidence of "crosses made from sticks and twigs" or a "halo of stones" or "animal sacrifices" that were allegedly found near the body in the crime scene photographs.

-Edward Salzano sued the Union County Prosecutor’s Office to test Jeannette DePalma's clothing for DNA.
-Salzano was given a box of documents that contained the FBI crime lab report and medical examiners report by John Bancey, Jeannette DePalma's nephew, before he passed away.
+Edward Salzano sued the Union County Prosecutor's Office to test Jeannette DePalma's clothing for DNA.
+Salzano was given a box of documents that contained the FBI crime lab report and medical examiners report by John Bancey, Jeannette DePalma's nephew, before he died.
 The crime lab report states stains found in her underwear, bra, blouse and slacks were "too decomposed for conclusive blood and semen examinations" in 1972.